FinalCAD/simple_controller/README.md

 - `action_name`

 ## Router
-A router is provided to decouple controller classes from identifiers.
+An **optional** router is provided to decouple controller classes from identifiers.

 ```ruby
 class Router < SimpleController::Router